We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Solution

-To solve this problem, we can set up a system of equations based on the constraints provided by the burger definitions.
-Let j be the number of Jumbo Burgers and s be the number of Small Burgers.
-We then have:
+We start by checking if tomatoSlices is even since both burger types require an even number of tomato slices per burger.
+Next, we derive a system of linear equations based on the given burger ingredient requirements.
+Let jumbo be the number of Jumbo Burgers and small be the number of Small Burgers.

 Code Solutions